roots/docs/docs/sage/10.x/installation.md

 ## Getting Started

 ::: warning Windows users
 WSL is required in order to use Sage.
-All build commands must be ran from a [WSL environment](https://docs.microsoft.com/en-us/windows/wsl/).
+Build commands must be ran from a [WSL environment](https://docs.microsoft.com/en-us/windows/wsl/).
 :::

 Sage relies on Node.js based tools to manage dependencies and build assets.
 We recommend using [nvm](https://github.com/creationix/nvm) to install and manage Node.js.
 We also recommend using [Yarn](https://yarnpkg.com/).
 [After installing nvm](https://github.com/nvm-sh/nvm#installing-and-updating):